seewoo5/seewoo5/README.md

 # Seewoo Lee

 - Mathematics Ph.D. student at UC Berkeley, working on number theory (automorphic forms and representations)
-- On leave for alternative military service (from 2019 Fall to 2022 Summer)

 ## Experiences